 FLITTERFLOP (reading): "This certainly is true, that we know nothing of Truth.
 How should it be otherwise?
 Truth is the supreme virtue, the sovereign Good which is not obscured by matter, nor circumscribed by the body; the naked Good, evident, unalterable, august, immutable.
 Now, the things which are here below are incompatible with the Good; they are perishable, changing, various, passing from form to form.
 That which is not even identical with itself, how can it be real?
 All that transforms itself is illusive, not only in itself, but by the appearances which it presents to us one after another.'

-"This is splendid stuff!
-It explains why what we saw earlier wasn't true, though it seemed to be real."
+"This is great!
+It explains why what we saw earlier wasn't true, though it seemed to be real to us."

 BOMBAST: "I thought you'd like it.
 Carry on, there's more."